 - Students who have earned fewer than six semester hours of transferable college credit must also submit an official high school transcript.

-- Transfer students must request official transcripts (in a sealed envelope) from all previous colleges and universities that are regionally accredited and send them to the Enrollment Services/Registrar’s Office.
+- Transfer students must request official transcripts (in a sealed envelope) or electronically from all previous colleges and universities that are regionally accredited and send them to the Enrollment Services/Registrar’s Office.
 Official transcripts are to have been generated within the past one year.
 Transferable credit from non-regionally accredited institutions are evaluated on a case-by-case basis.
 All credits attempted and earned at the baccalaureate level from regionally accredited colleges and universities are accepted to fulfill Seminole State degree requirements.
 Accepted transfer courses from regionally accredited colleges and universities will satisfy general education requirements for the associate degree only if the courses are essentially the same as a corresponding Seminole State course.

 - All official transcripts should be submitted via hard copy (in a sealed envelope) or electronically, prior to beginning classes.